-We know there is a lot to think about before you start at university.
+We know there is a lot to think about.
 So, we're here to help.
 If you have any questions, just get in touch with Applicant Services on +44(0)1326 213730, use LiveChat on our website or email applicantservices@falmouth.ac.uk